inceptjs/incept.js/docs/layouts.md

 The purposes of providing these layers to developers are the following.

- - **HTML document** - You may want to add links, additional scripts, SEO or analytics tags.
+ - **HTML document** - Ability to add links, styles, additional scripts, SEO or analytics tags.
- - **`<App />`** - You may want to wrap meta components for cache, store or theming to affect globally.
+ - **`<App />`** - Ability to wrap providers for cache, store or theming to affect globally.
- - **React Layouts** - You may want a different cache, store or theming for a particular section.
+ - **React Layouts** - Ability to use a set of providers in particular sections.

 ## React Page

-To create a new page, you can do so like the following.
+Creating a new page can be done inside of a plugin.
+It is also possible to customize the current page by accessing `app.withReact.page`.

 ```js
 export default function(app) {